 Hamlet is the most famous play of Shakespeare, which has celebrated immense popularity.
-“The tragedy of hamlet, the prince of Denmark,” is a tragedy drama, which unveiled the dark aspects of human nature.
-The tone used in the hamlet is not didactic and lets the reader evaluate himself or herself for the fundamental concerns of every human being; love, morality, and betrayal.
-From ages, the character hamlet has been inspiring people.
-It is mainly due to his eloquence and vivid thoughts.
+“The Tragedy of Hamlet, the Prince of Denmark” is a tragedy drama which unveils the dark aspects of human nature.
+The tone used in Hamlet is not didactic and lets the reader evaluate himself or herself for the fundamental concerns of every human being: love, morality, and betrayal.
+For ages, the character Hamlet has been inspiring people.
+This is mainly due to his eloquence and vivid thoughts.
 But a vigilant reader can look at the tremendous experience of the pain residing behind his ideas.
-As hamlet himself claimed in the play, that it is his heart which he unpacks with words.
-The tremendous sorrow and the grief rooted in his heart, due to experiencing betrayal and hatred, bestowed him with intellectual energy, which the readers are admiring for years.
-The theme of the vengeance may have given the play a theatrical power, but the subject of loss and the grief provided the play with the compelling emotional content.
+As Hamlet himself claimed in the play, it is his heart that he unpacks with words.
+The tremendous sorrow and the grief rooted in his heart due to experiencing betrayal and hatred bestowed him with intellectual energy, which the readers have admired for years.
+The theme of vengeance may have given the play a theatrical power, but the subject of loss and grief provided the play with compelling emotional content.
 The theme is the overarching and prevailing philosophy around which the concepts and characters of the drama revolve.
 The theme of “loss” is the most pervasive.
-Loss can assume several different forms, yet the guaranteed sheer experience of grieve characterizes each type.
-This review focusses on three various ways the loss attained in the tragic life of prince hamlet.
+Loss can assume several different forms, yet the guaranteed sheer experience of grief characterizes each type.
+This review focuses on three various ways the loss attained in the tragic life of Prince Hamlet.
 This paper will discuss how the theme of loss runs throughout Shakespeare’s play Hamlet.

 Loss of life: death: Death is one of the most prevailing themes in the entire drama; the loss of a loved one can ultimately result in continuous distress and familial complications.
-And in the play hamlet has been through both the crisis.
-The murder of Hamlet’s father by his uncle, and then the marriage of her mother with the same murderer let hamlet experience grave hysteria.
-As hamlet once showed his deep-rooted grieve in the following dialogue.
+In the play, Hamlet has been through both crises.
+The murder of Hamlet’s father by his uncle and then the marriage of her mother to the same murderer caused Hamlet to experience grave hysteria.
+As Hamlet once shows his deep-rooted grief in the following dialogue.

 “O, that this too sullied flesh would melt,